The Schrodinger Equation as a Gauge Theory: Topological deformations

 \subsection{Chern-Simons term and effective action}

 A natural topological deformation in \((2+1)\) dimensions is to add a Chern-Simons term for the hydrodynamic gauge field \(A_\mu\).
-Such term appears in fluid/gauge systems in several different ways.
+Such a term appears in fluid/gauge systems in several different ways.
 In the gauge description of the shallow-water equations, the Chern-Simons term arises as part of an effective action for the linearized theory~\cite{Tong:2022gpg}.
-By contrast, in the gauge-theoretic formulation of the \((1+2)\)-dimensional incompressible Euler equations, the Chern--Simons term is part of the basic structure of the theory from the start~\cite{Eling:2023iyx}.
-In either case, the Chern--Simons coupling ties the gauge field to conserved density, circulation, and vorticity, so that the nontrivial vortex sector is encoded directly in the gauge description.
+By contrast, in the gauge-theoretic formulation of the \((1+2)\)-dimensional incompressible Euler equations, the Chern-Simons term is part of the basic structure of the theory from the start~\cite{Eling:2023iyx}.
+In either case, the Chern-Simons coupling ties the gauge field to conserved density, circulation, and vorticity, so that the nontrivial vortex sector is encoded directly in the gauge description.